 This sounds harsh, I know but let me explain what I mean by this!
 Though it’s great that you are starting the year strong with the following…

 - Contacting the teachers you are working with

 - Writing your lesson plans for each class

-- Imagining how you’re going to change your students lives and how much their english will improve
+- Imagining how you’re going to change your student’s lives and how much their English will improve

 Teachers will take their sweet time in responding to you, some will be helpful and some won’t, not all of your lesson plans will be the most amazing or fun ones, even if you spent a long time

 2. Know your worth at your school

 Though it’s important to be flexible with whatever may come your way while teaching English in Spain, that does not mean that you should let others take advantage of you.

 In Spain (as I’m sure that it occurs in other countries with English teachers) you will hear horror stories from English teachers who have been either overworked and/or under-appreciated, and in some cases, not paid on time.